How to build an integration with the QuickBooks Desktop API

 Pushing data to on-premise accounting platforms can be a challenge, and it takes considerable time and commitment to get it right.
 In particular, QuickBooks Desktop’s unique attributes mean you’re likely to run into significant issues if you start building without any familiarity with the system’s edge cases—or at least some upfront research.

-At Codat, it’s taken several years of hard work and dedication to discover these edge cases and pre-build solutions into our universal API that can successfully and securely push data to thousands of financial platforms each day.
+At Codat, it’s taken several years of hard work and dedication to discover these edge cases and pre-build solutions into our business data APIs that can successfully and securely push data to thousands of financial platforms each day.
 Our team can help you better understand the QuickBooks Desktop data structure and walk you through any emerging issues.

 How Codat helps 🚀